odakahirokazu/ComptonSoft/README.md

 measurements: X-/gamma-ray astrophysics, nuclear medicine, and imaging search for radioactive sources.

+### Migration to version 5.2

+Version 5.2 introduces new design of XML database since it supports new features.
+We will provide conversion scripts from version 5.1 formats.
+Please also check examples about new formts.

 ### Important notes for version 5.0 users

-Version 5.1 is the first big minor update since we released version 5.
+Version 5.1 was the first big minor update since we released version 5.
-This update includes many design changes, revision of input/output formats, and several bug fixes.
-If you are using version 5.0, we strongly recommend updating to version 5.1 or later versions as the older versions are not stable and use input/output fotmats which are no longer supported.
+This update included many design changes, revision of input/output formats, and several bug fixes.
+If you are using version 5.0, we strongly recommend updating to version 5.2 as 5.0 versions are not stable and use input/output fotmats which are no longer supported.

 ### Changes from version 4